twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 Alacritty's biggest claim is that it's the fastest terminal emulator available.
 If there's a case where it's not, then it's either a bug in Alacritty or a misconfigured system.
-Alacritty is fast for two reasons - the OpenGL renderer and the high throughput parser.
+Alacritty is fast for two reasons--the OpenGL renderer and the high throughput parser.

 ## OpenGL Rendering